What is Title IX?

 Sex discrimination includes sexual harassment and sexual assault.

-Inquiries About Title IX
+Inquiries about Title IX

 Inquiries about Title IX may be referred to Michell Hamline’s Title IX Coordinator, the U.S. Department of Education’s Office for Civil Rights, or both.